wagnertayp/gameapp/README.md

-# pgoapi - a pokemon go api lib in python
+# pgoapi - a gameapp goiania
 pgoapi is a client/api/demo for Pokemon Go by https://github.com/tejado.
 It allows automatic parsing of requests/responses by finding the correct protobuf objects over a naming convention and will return the response in a parsed python dictionary format.